Kenneth Colley: Personal life and death

+Colley lived in Hythe, Kent.
+He was married to Mary Dunne from 1962 until her death in 2018.

-According to comments which Terry Gilliam (who directed him in Jabberwocky and acted with him in Life of Brian) made in the DVD audio commentaries for both films, Colley has a stammer in real life.
+According to comments which Terry Gilliam (who directed him in Jabberwocky and acted with him in Life of Brian) made in the DVD audio commentaries for both films, Colley had a stammer in real life.
 When he had a role in a film, however, he could recite the lines perfectly.
-Stuttering is a character trait, however, in his role as the Accordion Man in the 1978 BBC television drama, Pennies from Heaven.
+Stuttering is a character trait, however, in his role as the Accordion Man in the 1978 BBC television drama Pennies from Heaven.

+Colley died in Ashford, Kent, on the afternoon of 30 June 2025, at the age of 87.
+He had injured his arm in a fall, then contracted COVID-19 and pneumonia in hospital.